What Is Ecotherapy?

 Sessions are 60 minutes long and the fee is £60.
 Frequency and number of sessions can vary depending on your circumstances and this is something we can explore in the first session and review at different stages of working together.

-I want to make my work accessible while also sustaining my own livelihood.
 If you are experiencing financial hardship, I offer a limited number of concession-rate spaces.
 Please feel free to contact me to find out more.

 Where do they take place?